paqu-io/form0-connector-pg/README.md

 PostgreSQL connector for [form0](https://github.com/yourusername/form0) - enables automatic form submission storage in PostgreSQL databases.

-Short addition to check how GitHub Action automation for releases works.

 ## Overview

 `form0-connector-pg` is a database connector that integrates with the form0 ecosystem to automatically store form submissions in PostgreSQL databases.
 It implements a hybrid storage approach, extracting common fields into dedicated columns for fast querying while preserving the complete form data as JSONB.